andrewsleigh/fab-slider/docs/_posts/2019-04-30-making-v1-testing-motor.md

 The BigEasyDriver also has a pin labelled VCC:
 > VCC : This is an OUTPUT pin that will provide either 5V (default) or 3.3V from the voltage regulator, at a small amount of current (say 50mA - depends on input voltage) to power a circuit that you may need powered.

 On the datasheet, I think this maps to the pin VDD, “Logic Supply Voltage“ (rated at –0.3 to 5.5 V).
-And I think this should maps to VDD on my board.
+And I think this should map to VDD on my board.

 The result:

-### (Left side of the chip – when viewed from the bottom – reading top to bottom)
+### Left side –  viewed from the bottom – reading top to bottom

 | DIRECTION | This needs to be a 0V to 5V (or 0V to 3.3V if you’ve set your Big Easy Driver up that way) digital signal.
 The level if this signal (high/low) is sampled on each rising edge of STEP to determine which direction to take the step (or microstep). |
 |   STEP    |                               This needs to be a 0V to 5V (or 0V to 3.3V if you’ve set your Big Easy Driver that way) digital signal.
 Each rising edge of this signal will cause one step (or microstep) to be taken.                               |